-Customers renting storage from the Group are required to have coverage for their stored goods.
-They can use their own insurance provider or the Group can offer customer goods protection.
-Any advice and claims regarding customer goods coverage are directly handled by its insurance broker/insurer.
-Since 2021, the Group manages its insurable risks through a combination of self-insurance and commercial insurance coverage for property damage, business interruption and customer goods-related claims via its insurance captive.
+Customers renting storage from Shurgard are required to have coverage for their stored goods.
+They can use their own insurance provider, or the Group can offer customer goods protection.
+Any advice and claims regarding customer goods coverage are directly handled by the Group's insurance broker/insurer.
+Since 2021, the Issuer manages its insurable risks through a combination of self-insurance and commercial insurance coverage for property damage, business interruption and customer goods-related claims via our insurance captive.

-As of January 1, 2024, the Group has implemented for its UK tenants "SHURprotect", a program whereby UK tenants are compensated for damages to their goods directly by the Group's UK subsidiary.
-In essence, Shurgard UK is subject to claims up to GBP 15,000 from tenants via this program in exchange for a fee.
-The insurance intermediary indemnifies the UK subsidiary via a contractual arrangement and, similar to the situation in 2023, cedes via a quota share reinsurance agreement the claims to the Group.
+As of January 1, 2024, the Group had implemented "SHURprotect" for its UK tenants, a program whereby UK tenants are compensated for damages to their goods directly by the Group's UK subsidiary.
+In essence, Shurgard UK is subject to claims up to GBP 15,000 from tenants via this program, in exchange for a fee.
+An insurance intermediary indemnifies the UK subsidiary via a contractual arrangement and, similar to the situation in 2023, cedes the claims to the Issuer via a quota share reinsurance agreement.

-As of June 30, 2024, fee income from customer goods coverage increased by 6.0% to €17.5 million (H1 2023: €16.5 million) and as of December 31, 2023, fee income from customer goods insurance had increased by 6.4% to €33.7 million (2022: €31.7 million).
-This was driven by its non-same stores, an increase in the proportion of new customers in its same store segment and an increase in the insurance premium.
+As of December 31, 2024, fee income from customer goods coverage increased by 12.1% to €38.0 million (2023: €33.9 million).
+This was driven by the Group's non-same stores, an increase in the proportion of new customers in its same store segment and an increase in the insurance premium.